okyntary/tp/docs/UserGuide.md

 Format: `snoozer REMINDER_ID`

-* If the reminder is on its last occurrence (occurrences = 1), snoozing the reminder will result in it being removed entirely (as it will have no more occurrences left after being snoozed).
+* A reminder with only one occurrence left cannot be snoozed in order to prevent accidental deletion of reminders.
+The user can choose to delete the reminder instead.
 * If the reminder is not on its last occurrence (occurrences > 1), snoozing the reminder will shift it to the date of its next occurrence.
 * The date of next occurrence is calculated from the current date which the reminder occurs and its frequency.
+* If the next occurrence of the reminder is the current date, the reminder will be highlighted in red.

 ### Enrolling a person from a CCA: `enrol`